lindamarieb/rankTable/README.md

 - Lions 4, Grouches 0

 ## Output
-The output will be ordered from most to least points, following the format specified in "Example output".
+The output will be ordered from most to least points, following the format specified in "Expected output".

-### Example output
+### Expected output
 1. Tarantulas, 6 pts
 2. Lions, 5 pts
 3. FC Awesome, 1 pt